A Global Distressed Debt Hedge Fund

 Black swan events hurt most investors, but a few know how to take advantage of troubled companies.
 Shouldn’t you?

-Up over 125 % in 2016 see our year to date performance benchmark again our peers.
+Distressed Debt 1 is up over 130% year to date.
+See our year to date performance benchmark again our peers.

 We are proud to announce that we completed the first year for our Distressed Debt 1 Hedge Fund.
 To our gratification and somewhat surprise, Distressed Debt 1 is up over 125% year to date, making us one of the top performing hedge funds in the nation.
 As a matter of fact, according to Hedgeco (they track over 9000 hedge funds), on 10-3-2016 we were the top performing hedge fund year to date.
 Of course I need to include this disclaimer: Past performance is no indication of future success.